Scheduling & Fees/Billing

 Availability:

-I primarily provide telehealth/video appointments and only have availability for office appointments on Fridays, at 224 NE 28th Avenue in Portland.
+I primarily provide telehealth/video appointments, and see clients in-person at 10700 SW Beaverton Hillsdale Hwy, #470-8.
 My appointment days are Tuesdays-Fridays; I do not have appointments on Mondays or weekends.
-My online practice is hosted by Alma, which provides an electronic health record for my clients’ charts and a HIPAA-compliant Zoom account through which I hold appointments.
+My online practice is hosted by SimplePractice, which provides an electronic health record for my clients’ charts and a HIPAA-compliant platform (similar to Zoom) through which I hold virtual appointments.

 “What you focus on determines what you miss.” —Brian McLaren (via widely-beloved former PSU professor, Don Mihaloew)